How iOS Apps Adapt to the iPhone XS Max and iPhone XR Screen Sizes

 As should now be expected, Apple have designed the iPhone XS Max, iPhone XR and iOS 12 to behave in a backwardly-compatible manner for apps that were built with Xcode 9 and can’t reasonably be expected to be able to fully support the new devices.
 Even apps that use auto layout and have launch storyboards will be shown zoomed to fill the larger screen.
 Rebuilding with Xcode 10 opts the developer into the larger screen size.

-EDIT: I have written a similar article on How Apps Adapt to the Series 4 Apple Watch Screen Sizes.
+EDIT: I have written a similar articles on How Apps Adapt to the Series 4 Apple Watch Screen Sizes and How iPad Apps Adapt to the New 11" and 12.9" iPads Pro.

 How Did I Run Xcode 9 / iOS 11 apps on iOS 12 Simulators?